Games client plus its

 Either role.
 Opens a reliable, ordered event channel and returns a

 FromPublisher.
-Events ride a subgroup stream at priority 50 —
+Events use a subgroup stream at priority 50.
+Delivery

-guaranteed delivery, in order.
-The server’s events are stamped from = "_authority"; a player’s events carry the player’s id.
+is guaranteed and in order.
+The SDK stamps the server’s events with from = "_authority".
+A player’s events carry the player’s id.

 - TypeScript